jeamon/web-based-jobs-worker-service/README.md

 * user-defined settings option to specify if logs entries and requests id timestamp must use UTC or local TZ
 * embedded websocket/streaming html template file into the executable by leveraging golang <embed> feature
 * capability to check worker liveness (ping/pong) and API/WEB routes availability and pull its settings
+* user-defined timezone to use when displaying job time-related information (submit / start / end datetime).

 Please feel free to have a look at the [Web Access](#web-access) and [Rest APIs](#rest-apis) for practical examples.